austinkelleher/nrd/README.md

 Options:

   --help Show this help message [string]

   --dir -d Directory to download the module into (defaults to current directory) [string]

   --tag -t A version tag to download (defaults to latest) [string]

   --version -v The version to download from npm [string]

   --untar -u Whether the registry file should be untarred or not (defaults to true) [boolean]

+  --registry -r Change the remote npm registry to use (defaults to https://registry.npm.org) [string]

   --module -m * npm module name [string]
 ```